ThreeSixtyGiving/360-ds/README.md

 ## Generating full design system CSS

-If you wish to generate the compiled CSS file for the entire design system to integrate into your application, please use the following example:
+If you wish to generate the compiled CSS file for the entire design system, please use the following example:

 ```bash
 npm run compile-sass